embosi97/Full-Stack-Zipfs-App/README.md

 The graph can be zoomed in on/expanded, allows for scrolling, and hovering over the individual points on the scatter plot will display the word's exact number of occurrances (I.e. Word 'the' has 2450 occurances).

-An algorithm produces a similarity percentage to a theoretically “perfect” Zipf's graph, which essentially compares the words' actual frequencies to those of the aforementioned perfect graph.
+An algorithm produces a similarity percentage to a theoretically “perfect” Zipf's graph, which essentially compares the words' actual frequencies to those of the aforementioned perfect graph all relative to highest rank word.

 ![Alt text](https://i.imgur.com/H1ZjWhh.png?raw=true "Graph for FILE")